loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

 This is one of the most striking conclusions of GLS boundary theory:

-**Theorem 3 (No Fundamental Force Theorem)**
+**Theoretical Inference 3 (No Fundamental Force Theorem)**

-Under the Boundary Time Geometry (BTG) framework, all "forces"—gravity, electromagnetic, weak, strong—are not fundamental, but **different projections of unified boundary connection curvature**!
+Under the Boundary Time Geometry (BTG) framework, all "forces"—gravity, electromagnetic, weak, strong—might not be fundamental, but **different projections of unified boundary connection curvature**!

 ### Unified Boundary Connection